AnthonyEbert/queuecomputer/README.md

 <!-- * [```simpy```](https://simpy.readthedocs.io/en/latest/) -->
 <!-- Matlab / Octave packages: -->
 <!-- * [```queueing```](http://www.moreno.marzolla.name/software/queueing/) -->
+`queuecomputer` is an R package for simulating queueing networks.

 We've developed a more computationally efficient algorithm for simulating First-in-first-out queues and built this into an R package called `queuecomputer`.
 The current most popular method for simulating queues is Discete Event Simulation (DES).
 The top R package for DES is called `simmer` and the top Python package is called `SimPy`.
 We have validated and benchmarked queuecomputer against both these packages and found that queuecomputer is two orders of magnitude faster than either package.

 The focus of this package is on <b>queue computation</b> rather than <b>queue simulation</b>.
 Existing queue simulation software are highly constrained in arrival distributions, this package decouples sampling and queue computation to free the user to specify any arrival or service process.